 Modification of County Services

-If you have a court case scheduled in Nicollet County District Court between now and March 30, 2020, call (507) 934-7850 to determine if your case will be heard or scheduled to a future date.
+If you have a court case scheduled in Nicollet County District Court between now and mid June, call (507) 934-7850 to determine if your case will be heard or scheduled to a future date.
 Parties to actions where a hearing has been cancelled may be contacted by court administration to reschedule the hearing.

 PLEASE NOTE: If your case will be heard or you must visit the Nicollet County Courthouse, please be aware of the following changes: